dmlc/gluon-cv/docs/model_zoo/index.rst

 Image Classification
 ~~~~~~~~~~~~~~~~~~~~

-The following table summarizes the available models and there performances in additional to
+The following table summarizes the available models and their performances in additional to
 `Gluon Model Zoo
 <https://mxnet.incubator.apache.org/api/python/gluon/model_zoo.html>`_.